Top Restaurants and Culinary Experiences in Shreveport-Bossier and Natchitoches

 Top Restaurants and Dining Experiences in Shreveport-Bossier City

 An extension of the Louisiana Film, Music and Startup Prizes, the Louisiana Food Prize includes a Chopped-style live cooking competition featuring some of the best chefs in north Louisiana as well as special celebrity chefs and guests from throughout the U.S. Also taking place during the Louisiana Food Prize is Come and Get It, a food, wine and spirits event.
 Throughout these events, food lovers can watch cooking demos, rub elbows with chefs and sample food, wine and cocktails.
 Insider’s tip: Work up an appetite during the Louisiana Food Prize by attending screenings at the Louisiana Film Prize, which takes place on the same dates.
-2018 dates are Oct.
-5-7.
+2021 dates are TBD.

 Farm-to-table dining enthusiasts will enjoy a visit to Mahaffey Farms in Princeton (just east of Bossier City), where pasture-raised and hormone and chemical-free beef, pork, chicken and seasonal vegetables can be purchased directly from the McCommon family.
 The farm stand is open 9 a.m.-5 p.m., Monday through Friday, as well as most Saturdays in the spring and fall.
 Visitors who stop by on Saturday morning can take part in free, educational walking tours of this picturesque working farm.
 Insider’s tip: Call to make sure they’re open and visit on a Saturday morning; the farm tour is outstanding.